BSocSc (CUHK); MA, MPhil, PhD (Columbia)

 +852 3943 7773

 Prof. Ying-yi Hong’s research interests include culture and cognition, multicultural identity and intergroup relations.
 She is no stranger to multiculturalism, having grown up in colonial-era Hong Kong, where she absorbed both Chinese and Western influences.
 Prof. Hong received her PhD from Columbia University and previously taught at the Hong Kong University of Science and Technology, University of Illinois at Urbana-Champaign, and Nanyang Technological University in Singapore.
 Her research reflects her global experiences.
 The editor of over ten books, including The Oxford Handbook of Multicultural Identity, which won the 2015 Ursula Gielen Global Psychology Book Award, Prof. Hong has published over 150 journal articles and book chapters and her work has been cited widely in the fields of psychology, business and education.
 She has received several awards for her pioneering work, including the Otto Klineberg Intercultural and International Relations Award in 2001, International Society for Self and Identity Outstanding Early Career Award in 2004, and Nanyang Award for Research Excellence in 2013.
-Prof. Hong was elected Fellow of the Association for Psychological Science (APS) and the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.
+Prof. Hong was elected Fellow of the Association for Psychological Science (APS) and the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University in 2018.
+Her most recent awards include the Outstanding Contributions to Cultural Psychology Award in 2020 and the prestigious Senior Research Fellow Scheme (2021/22) award conferred by the Research Grant Council of Hong Kong SAR government.

 Design and Innovation Management